MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/shufflequery.md

 Define a [data partitioning policy](../management/partitioningpolicy.md) on your table.

-Queries in which the `shufflekey` is also the table's hash partition key are expected to perform better, as the amount of data required to move across cluster nodes is reduced.
+Set `shufflekey` as the table's hash partition key for better performance, as the amount of data required to move across cluster nodes is reduced.

 **Syntax**